"Hola, Gio!"

 Giovanni draws inspiration for the menu at Fresquito from both Spanish and South American cuisine.

 Giovanni shows off his new venue, located in the space next to the venerable and vibrant restaurant Frescohallen.
-But it's not possible to book a table in advance at his new place.
-Giovanni wants there to be long queues outside.
+You can book your table here.

 There are high tables and chairs, large windows, and a bar at the end of the room.
 Traditional food such as casseroles and cuts of meat are served, and the pots are often popped right down on the table.
 The restaurant in buzzing with joyful chatter.
 There's a lot going on at once, but it's all happening in a kind of controlled cueca rhythm.
 Because Giovanni knows that excellent service is highly valued.